Skip to content

 Recap: #How Diffusion Generates Images

-Mathematically, these paths are described by differential equations (DE), coming in two types: ordinary (ODE) and stochastic (SDE).
+Mathematically, these are described by differential equations (DE), coming in two types: ordinary (ODE) and stochastic (SDE).
 To follow a path is to solve the corresponding DE.

 Flow and Score Matching Loss